sjdv1982/seamless/examples/snakemake-tutorial-example/README.md

 TODO: make a generic file binding tool.
 To make it work seamlessly, create a field {"meta": {"filebind": ("filesystem",)}} that shows to which cell a file must be bound.
 After that, a generic graph coloring script can do the job => no more run-snakegraph is needed.

 TODO: test that shows that the singularity field becomes a Docker transformer.
 Running this requires that Seamless has access to Docker.
-For this, the Seamless container must have been started with `seamless-bash-trusted` or `seamless-jupyter-trusted`.
+For this, the Seamless container must have been started with `seamless-bash` or `seamless-jupyter`.